Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Build Latex hybrid Hybrid pillow top All-foam All-foam

-Cooling (test) Best overall Good, but pillow top warms Good for foam Good for firm foam
+Cooling (test) Best overall Good, but the pillow top warms up Good for foam Good for firm foam

-Support (test) Strongest Softer through hips Firm, consistent Firm, steady
+Support (test) Strongest Softer through the hips Firm and consistent Firm and steady

-Pressure relief (test) Good, not plush Best in lineup Fair Fair
+Pressure relief (test) Good, not plush Best in the lineup Fair Fair

-Motion isolation (test) Good, some bounce Very good Excellent Excellent
+Motion isolation (test) Good, with some bounce Very good Excellent Excellent

 Responsiveness (test) Fast Moderate Moderate Moderate-slow